codefellows/code-of-conduct/README.md

 - Stalking or following
 - Harassing photography or recording, including logging online activity for harassment purposes
 - Sustained disruption of discussion
-- Unwelcome sexual attention, including gratuitous or off-topic sexual images or behavior
+- Unwelcome sexual attention, including gratuitous or off-topic sexual language, images, or behavior
 - Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others, or excessive teasing after a request to stop
 - Continued one-on-one communication after requests to cease
 - Deliberate “outing” of any aspect of a person’s identity without their consent, except as necessary to protect others from intentional abuse